 - Slippery Floors: All surfaces, including floors, should be kept clean.
 Slippery floors, whether from spills of cleaning can lead to accidents.
 It these areas are not properly highlighted then you may have a case a negligence claim.

-- Unclean equipment: All items used during appointment should be kept clean, contaminated equipment can result in infection being passed on.
+- Unclean equipment: All items used during the appointment should be kept clean, contaminated equipment can result in infection being passed on.
 This might result in a client being able to pursue a compensation claim.

 - Burns and Cuts: Burns can occur because of the chemicals in products used by the hairdresser either to hair or to skin.
 Cuts from sharp objects such as scissors are also very common.
 This type of injury can range in severity.